-Earlier paragraphs have established that it is possible to give efficiency reasons for authority as well as legal/ownership-based notions of the boundaries of the firm in Hayekian settings.
-Moreover, it was argued that there is a connection between authority and ownership, and that this link also exists in Hayekian settings.
+Thus far, it has been argued that it is possible to provide rational reasons for authority, for ownership-based notions of the boundaries of the firm, and for authority and ownership being linked, even in Hayekian settings.
 This prompts the question of whether there are other necessary "links" between organizational elements.

-At this stage, it is pertinent to turn once more to Mises' work.
-As he (1949: 709) explained, there are inherent contradictions involved in "playing market," that is, introducing pricing in the context of hierarchy.
+Here it is pertinent to turn once more to Mises' work, in particular Mises' work on political economy and comparative systems.

+As Mises (1949: 709) explained, there are inherent contradictions involved in "playing market," which we may broadly interpret as the introduction of pricing in the context of hierarchy.
 With reference to various socialist schemes of his day that tried to preserve some market relations while eliminating capital and financial markets, Mises argued that these schemes would be unworkable.
-To an important extent this is a matter of the sheer impossibility of having rational calculation when crucial markets are eliminated.
+To an important extent this is a matter of the sheer impossibility of rational calculation when asset markets are eliminated.
 But Mises also placed much emphasis on property rights and ownership issues (particularly Mises 1936).
-Thus, he was aware that the concentration of ultimate decisionmaking rights and responsibilities, and therefore ownership, in the hands of a central planning board would dilute the incentives of socialist managers.
-While planning authorities could (and according to the schemes of the day, should) delegate rights to make production and investment decisions to managers, these rights could not be used efficiently First, since managers couldn't be sure that they would not be overruled by the planning authorities, they were not likely to take a long view, notably in their investment decisions.
+Thus, he was aware that the concentration of ultimate decision-making rights - that is, ownership - in the hands of a central planning board would dilute the incentives of socialist managers.
+While planning authorities could (and according to the more "sophisticated" schemes of the day, should) delegate rights to make production and investment decisions to managers, these rights could not be used in a rational manner.
+First, since managers could not be sure that they would not be overruled by the planning authorities, they were not likely to take a long view, notably in their investment decisions.
 Moreover, since managers were not the ultimate owners, they were not the full residual claimants of their decisions and, hence, would not make efficient decisions.
-Thus, in addition to his "pure" calculation argument, Mises also put forward property rights arguments why the attempt to "play market" under socialism would only lead to inefficiencies.
+Thus, in addition to his pure calculation argument, Mises also put forward property rights arguments for why the attempt to "play market" under socialism would not be workable.

 Firms have the great advantage relative to socialist planning boards that they may to a much larger extent rely on the prices of outside markets.
-Thus, the Misesian calculation problem, while constraining the efficient size of firms (Klein 1996), does not imply that firm organization is "impossible."
+Thus, the Misesian calculation problem, while helping to explain the sizes of firms (Klein 1996), does not imply that firm organization is "impossible."
 However, some of the property rights insights into socialism also apply to firms.
 In particular, a good deal of recent analytical energies have been devoted to the commitment problems of delegation in firms (e.g., Williamson 1985; Miller 1992; Baker, Gibbons, and Murphy 1999).
-A main conclusion is that credible delegation may be very hard, since reneging on a promise to delegate will in many cases be extremely tempting and those to whom rights are delegated anticipate this.8

 Transaction cost economist, Oliver Williamson (1996) has referred to these kinds of problems with his concept of the "impossibility of (efficient) selective intervention."
 The main problem is that incentives are diluted.
 This is because the option to intervene "... can be exercised both for good cause (to support expected net gains) and for bad (to support the subgoals of the intervenor)" (Williamson 1996: 150-151).
-Promises to only intervene for good cause can never be credible, Williamson argues, because they are unenforcable.
+Promises to only intervene for good cause can never be credible, Williamson argues, because they are not enforceable.
+Although Williamson may be going to far, a main conclusion in this literature is indeed that credible delegation may be very hard to accomplish, since reneging on a promise to delegate will in many cases be very tempting and those to whom rights are delegated anticipate this.13 An immediate implication of this kind of reasoning is that emulating market